kirillstrelets/MULTIPLE-SERVER-INVENTORY-SHELL-SCRIPT/README.md

 - CPU Details ( such as No of cores , CPU type , CPU usage , Load Average of server)
 - Memory Details
 - Disk Detais
-- Network Detail ( like IP address , DNS SERVERS , DNS_DOMAIN , Total no of interfaces , List of interfaces )
+- Network Detail ( like IP addresses , DNS SERVERS , DNS_DOMAIN , Total no of interfaces , List of interfaces )
-- SELINUX status
+- AppArmor/SELINUX status
 - SWAP details

 ---